apache/shenyu-website/content/en/community/vote-committer/index.md

 The Polling Project Management Committee (PPMC) for Apache shenyu has invited (nominee) to become a committer and we are pleased to announce that he has accepted.

-(nominee) is active in shenyu community, hope see your further interactions with the community!
+(nominee) is active in Apache ShenYu community, hope see your further interactions with the community!

 Thanks for your contributions.
 ```